 At the 26th of august 2014, Hanseatic set a record when she sailed up to 480 kilometers from the Northpole.
 Never earlier in history a passengership came this close and this was possible due to many open streches of water.
 The ship reached the northermost point at 85 degrees 40.7'north and 135 degrees 39.6' east in the afternoon.
 It was a spontanious try by the ships captain Thilo Natke and of course it was celebrated afterwards, when the passengers had enjoyed a zodiacride to the edge of the icefield.
 Later during the same voyage, the ship sailed the Northern Passage as the first non-Russian ship.
 Also this was cause for a celebration.

 In september of 2018, Hanseatic will leave the fleet of HAPAG-Lloyd, as her charteragreement will come to an end.
 From november 2018 onwards, the ship will start her polar region sailings for One Ocean Expeditions under the new name of RCGS Resolute.
 The prefix means Royal Canadian Geographical Society, an organisation that One Ocean Expeditions is collaborating with.
 Next to the soon to be RCGS Resolute, the company now sails with the two smaller Russian researchvessels Akademik Ioffe and Akademik Sergey Vavilo.
-In the HAPAG-Lloyd fleet, Hanseatic will be followed-up by two 16.000-ton expeditionships that will carry her name.
-Hanseatic Nature will enter service in april of 2019 and Hanseatic Inspiration will follow in october of 2019.
+In the HAPAG-Lloyd fleet, Hanseatic will be followed-up by three 16.000-ton expeditionships that will carry her name.
+Hanseatic Nature will enter service in april of 2019, Hanseatic Inspiration will follow in october of 2019 and Hanseatic Spirit in 2021.